 (42) Entropy = $$Ent(R/p) = -\sum{j=1}^{p} \lambda_j \ln(\lambda_j)$$ where R is the sample correlation matrix and λ_j are the p eigenvalues of the correlation matrix after it is scaled by its dimension, R/p.
 Importantly, this result (42), like NAbC, is valid for ANY positive definite measure of dependence, not just Pearson's.
-Graph 18 below compares LNP of Kendall's Tau matrix to the entropy of Kendall's Tau matrix in 10,000 simulations (with n=126 for half a year of daily returns) under the Gaussian identity matrix, and the Pearson's correlation between them (0.98) is virtually identical to the same comparison based on Pearson's rather than Kendall's (just under 0.99).57
+Graph 18 below compares LNP of Kendall's Tau matrix to the entropy of Kendall's Tau matrix in 10,000 simulations (with n=126 for half a year of daily returns) under the Gaussian identity matrix, and the Pearson's correlation between them (0.98) is virtually identical to the same comparison based on Pearson's matrix rather than Kendall's matrix (just under 0.99).70

-It is important to note, however, that entropy here is limited to being calculated relative to the case of independence, which for many dependence measures corresponds only with the identity matrix.58 In contrast, LNP can be calculated, and retains its meaning, in all cases, based on ANY values of the dependence matrix, not just the case of independence.
-Yet the correspondence of LNP to entropy under this specific case speaks to LNP's natural interpretation as a meaningful measure of deviation/ distance/ disorder (depending on your interpretation), and one that also is more flexible and granular than entropy as it is measured cell-by-cell, p(p-1)/2 times, as opposed to only p times for p eigenvalues.
-As such, LNP might be considered a type of 'generalized entropy' relative to any baseline of the dependence measure, as specified by the researcher, that is not necessarily perfect (in)dependence.
-Such entropy-related measures certainly are relevant in this setting as entropy has been used increasingly in the literature to measure, monitor, and analyze financial markets (see Meucci, 2010b, Almog and Shmueli, 2019,
+It is important to note, however, that entropy here is limited to being calculated relative to the case of independence, which for many dependence measures corresponds only with the identity matrix.71 In contrast, LNP can be calculated, and retains its meaning, in all cases, based on ANY values of the dependence matrix, not just the case of independence.
+Yet the correspondence of LNP to entropy under this specific case speaks to LNP's natural interpretation as a meaningful measure of deviation or distance or disorder (depending on your interpretation), and one that also is more flexible and granular than entropy as it is measured cell-by-cell, p(p-1)/2 times, as opposed to only p times for p eigenvalues.
+As such, LNP might be considered a type of 'generalized entropy' relative to any baseline of the dependence measure, as specified by the researcher, including as a special case perfect (in)dependence.
+Such entropy-related measures certainly are relevant in this setting as entropy has been used increasingly in the literature to measure, monitor, and analyze financial markets (see Meucci, 2010b, Almog and Shmueli, 2019, Chakraborti et al., 2020, and Vorobets, 2024, 2025, for several examples).
+So the use of LNP here warrants further investigation as a matrix-level measure that, unlike

-57 In addition, the Pearson's correlation between LNP and the entropy of Felippe et al. (2021 and 2023), under these conditions of the Gaussian identity matrix, was the same - 0.98 - for both Spearman's and Chatterjee's.
+70 In addition, the Pearson's correlation between LNP and the entropy of Felippe et al. (2021 and 2023), under these conditions of the Gaussian identity matrix, was the same - 0.98 - for both Spearman's and Chatterjee's (symmetric version).

-58 Recall, of course, that a zero value for Pearson's or Kendall's or Spearman's does not imply independence, but independence does imply a zero value for these measures.
+71 Recall, of course, that a zero value for Pearson's or Kendall's or Spearman's does not imply independence, but independence does imply a zero value for these measures (the exception being Pearson's under Gaussian data, for which a zero value does indicate independence).

-Graph 18: Identity Matrix Simulations for Kendall's Tau - LNP v Matrix Entropy

-Chakraborti et al., 2020, and Vorobets, 2024, 2025, for several examples).
-So the use of LNP here warrants further investigation as a matrix-level measure that, unlike widely used distance measures such as norms, has a solid and meaningful probabilistic foundation.
+Graph 18: Identity Matrix Simulations for Kendall's Tau - LNP vs. Correlation Matrix Entropy widely used distance measures such as norms, has a solid and meaningful probabilistic foundation.
 Its calculation applies not only beyond the independence case generally, but also to ALL positive definite measures of dependence, regardless of their values.
 LNP's range of application is as wide as that of NAbC's matrix-level p-value, and the two are readily calculated side-by-side as they are both based on NAbC's cell-level (two-sided) p-values for the entire matrix.
 These are intriguing results with possibly far-reaching implications.

-NAbC: Future Research and Applications
+8. NAbC: Future Research and Additional Applications

-There are a number of areas where additional research can further validate and potentially increase the utility and/or breadth of application of NAbC.
+There are a number of areas where additional research can further validate and potentially increase the utility and breadth of NAbC's application.